flpezet/analytics-readings/README.md

    * [Fundamentals of Data Visualisation](https://serialmentor.com/dataviz/).
 Complete guide to visualisation.
 Free version online.

 ### Github-Gitlab repo to learn from
-I found that reading code help to know the best practices whether it is Python or SQL.
+I found that reading code helps to know the best practices whether it is Python or SQL.

 In Python reading some taps from [Singer](https://github.com/singer-io) can teach you a lot.